 Visitors will see a flat boat, last used during the historic 1927 flood, is on display in the Exhibit Barn.
 And the stationary 1861 Merrick Walking Beam Steam Engine, used to saw wood, is one of only eight in the entire nation.

-In the Plantation Quarters, you’ll see how a slave on a working plantation spent their time during the day.
+In the Plantation Quarters, see how a slave on a working plantation spent their time during the day.
 You can sit in a chair in the school house before heading to the Kitchen Garden where the evening meal was grown.
-After you stand in a small, cramped slave house, be sure to visit the Overseer’s House and see how the “manager of the slaves” lived.
+After you stand in a small, cramped slave house, visit the Overseer’s House and see how the “manager of the slaves” lived.

-As you enter the Folk Architecture area of the 320-plus acre outdoor museum, you’ll feel as if you are traveling through time and space while you walk among 19th century buildings representing rural life from all parts of Louisiana.
-From the Acadian House to the Carolina Cabin, you’ll find a construction style that fits your taste.
+As you enter the Folk Architecture area of the 320-plus acre outdoor museum, you will walk among 19th century buildings representing rural life from all parts of Louisiana, from the Acadian House to the Carolina Cabin.

-Cool off in the Museum’s new 20,000-square-foot visitor center!
+Cool off in the Museum’s 20,000-square-foot visitor center.
 Relax as you watch the film in their state-of-the-art movie theatre or look over the museum’s expansive grounds before you venture outside.

-As you prepare to leave, you’ll walk out of the LSU Rural Life Museum feeling as though you just popped out of a movie screen and jumped back into the reality of 21st century America.
+As you prepare to leave, you’ll walk out of the LSU Rural Life Museum with a true sense of time and place of life in 19th century Louisiana.